Normal crossing properties of complex hypersurfaces via logarithmic residues: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Eleonore Faber and David Mond for helpful discussions and comments.
+We are grateful to Eleonore Faber and David Mond for helpful discussions and comments, and to Ragnar-Olaf Buchweitz for pointing out the statement of Lemma~\ref{39} and for outlining a proof.
 The foundation for this paper was laid during a ``Research in Pairs'' stay at the ``Mathematisches Forschungsinstitut Oberwolfach'' in summer 2011.
+We thank the anonymous referee for careful reading and helpful comments.